Shprintzen-Goldberg Craniosynostosis syndrome (SGS)

 What are the main symptoms of Shprintzen-Goldberg Craniosynostosis syndrome?

-The main symptom of the syndrome is the premature fusing of the cranial, the part of the skull that encases the brain, bones in infancy.
+The main symptom of the syndrome is the premature fusing of the cranial, the part of the skull that encases the brain, and bones in infancy.

-Characteristic physical features of the syndrome include a narrow and long skull, wide-set eyes, low set ears, a receding chin, bulging eye or eyes, flat feet, long and elongated fingers and toes and a high palate.
+Characteristic physical features of the syndrome include a narrow and long skull, wide-set eyes, low set ears, a receding chin, bulging eye or eyes, flat feet, long and elongated fingers and toes, and a high palate.

 Other potential health conditions include weak muscle tone, and hernias.